polynetwork/poly-bridge/README.md

 ### POST tokenmapreverse

-This API returns the source chains supporting cross chain transaction of specified token onto this chain and mapping relations of assets.
+This API returns the source chains supporting cross chain transaction of assigned token onto this chain and mapping relations of assets.

 Request
 ```